pedrojunioor/pedrojunioor/README.md

 - 👋 Hi, I'm Pedro Rodrigues de Carvalho Junior.
 - 👀 I'm interested in web development.
 - 🌱 Currently working with front-end development, but I intend to become a full stack developer.
-- 📫 You can contact me by email: pedrojunior@alu.ufc.br
+- 📫 You can contact me by email: juniorsj33@gmail.com

 <!---
 pedrojunioor/pedrojunioor is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.